 And so it began.

-This transition from eyeglasses as a medical device to eyewear as a fashion accessory was championed by a small handful of pioneering eyewear designers, musicians and forward looking optical retailers.
+The transition from eyeglasses as a medical device to eyewear as a fashion accessory had begun.
+It was championed by a small handful of pioneering eyewear designers, musicians and forward looking optical retailers.

-l.a.Eyeworks and Eyedeals were leaders of this initial vanguard of optical visionaries who believed in the power of Uncommonly Cool Eyewear to communicate your unique personal style to the world.
+l.a.Eyeworks and Eyedeals were among the leaders of this initial vanguard of optical visionaries who believed in the power of Uncommonly Cool Eyewear to communicate your unique personal style to the world.